panjan/discotheque/README.md

 ## Limitations ##

 * it's a WIP
+* only one configurable address
-* currently works only in Chrome
+* probably works only in Chrome